As an Amazon Associate, we may earn commissions from qualifying purchases.

 Since your feet take you everywhere you want to go, sore feet can literally be a pain.
 For those of you who suffer from this very troublesome malady, we have provided you with a list of what’s good for foot pain.

 But before we jump to that, let’s take a look at the various types of foot pain and what causes them.

 Foot pain is one of the most common ailments; however, the cause can be difficult to diagnose because the symptoms of many different foot problems may be the same.
 The location of the pain and how it feels — tender, aching, throbbing, stabbing pain — can offer a few clues, but these symptoms may not be enough for a correct diagnosis at home.

 Below is a list of some of the most common foot conditions.
-But before you embark on any self-medication or self-care strategy, do consult with a podiatrist.
+But before you embark on any self-medication or self-care strategy, consult a podiatrist.

 Plantar fasciitis is the most common cause of heel pain.
 This may be caused by the inflammation of the plantar fascia, a thick ligament that connects your heel to the front of your foot.
-The plantar fascia may become strained due to:
+The plantar fascia may become strained due to the following:

 - Very high arches

 - Frequent standing